-CVM 718 Professional Skills (15 lecture hours=1 credit) - Students will be introduced to basic communication and its importance in veterinary medicine.
-Students will be exposed to the following: diversity awareness in the profession, basic financial literacy, concepts of giving and receiving feedback professionally, and interpersonal skills development.
-Students will demonstrate development in communication, leadership, and professional skills related to the profession.
+CVM 718 Professional Skills (2 lecture hours + 26 lab hours=1 credit) - Students will be introduced to professional communication skills and their importance in veterinary medicine.
+Students will be exposed to the following: Four Core Communication Skills, Level 1 Financial Literacy, Interpersonal skills development & Emotional Intelligence.
+Students will demonstrate these skills in simulated client interactions.